 Phone: +675 303 2000

 - There are NO VISA FEEs for visitor category - tourist (you).

-- We highly recommend sending your application (at least one month before leaving) to the Canberra PNG High Commission office:
+- If you prefer to manually send your visa application we highly recommend sending your application (at least one month before leaving) to the Canberra PNG High Commission office:

 Main PNG Visa Information Website

 Please read all instructions and use this as an example only.